cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 # Benchmarking

-The CNPG kubectl plugin provides an easy way for benchmarking a PostgreSQL deployment in Kubernetes using CloudNativePG.
+The CNPG kubectl plugin provides an easy way to benchmark a PostgreSQL deployment in Kubernetes using CloudNativePG.

-Benchmarking is focused on two aspects:
+Benchmarking focuses on two aspects:

-- the **database**, by relying on [pgbench](https://www.postgresql.org/docs/current/pgbench.html)
+- The **database**, by relying on [pgbench](https://www.postgresql.org/docs/current/pgbench.html)
-- the **storage**, by relying on [fio](https://fio.readthedocs.io/en/latest/fio_doc.html)
+- The **storage**, by relying on [fio](https://fio.readthedocs.io/en/latest/fio_doc.html)

 !!!
 IMPORTANT
-    `pgbench` and `fio` must be run in a staging or pre-production environment.
+    Run `pgbench` and `fio` in a staging or preproduction environment.
-    Do not use these plugins in a production environment, as it might have catastrophic consequences on your databases and the other workloads/applications that run in the same shared environment.
+    Don't use these plugins in a production environment, as it might have catastrophic consequences on your databases and the other workloads/applications that run in the same shared environment.

 ### pgbench

-The `kubectl` CNPG plugin command `pgbench` executes a user-defined `pgbench` job against an existing Postgres Cluster.
+The `kubectl` CNPG plugin command `pgbench` executes a user-defined `pgbench` job against an existing Postgres cluster.

-Through the `--dry-run` flag you can generate the manifest of the job for later modification/execution.
+Using the `--dry-run` flag, you can generate the manifest of the job for later modification or execution.

-A common command structure with `pgbench` is the following:
+A common command structure with `pgbench` is:

 ```shell
 kubectl cnpg pgbench \